Western allies agree 5G security guidelines, warn of outside influence

 Europe — where Austria, Belgium, Czech Republic, France, Germany, Greece, Hungary, Ireland, the Netherlands, Lithuania and Portugal are preparing to auction 5G licenses this year — has emerged as a battleground over Huawei’s next-generation technology.

-Reporting by Jan Lopatka; Editing by Edmund Blair
+Reporting by Jan Lopatka; Editing by Edmund Blair and Louise Heavens